flababah/gosudoku/README.md

     .8.14.3..4.1..95...79638...9...1.4.3....8....1.7.2...5...89263...43..7.2..6.57.9.

 Dots represent blank cells in the puzzle.
-The sequence formed by reading the puzzle left to right, top to bottom.
+The sequence is formed by reading the puzzle left to right, top to bottom.

 The result is output in the terminal: